rackerlabs/rackspace-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

     Rackspace Open Cloud.
 9. In the Rackspace Open Cloud, boot a server from the imported image.

-For a tutorial on this process, see [Bootstrap Your QCOW Images for the Rackspace Public Cloud](https://developer.rackspace.com/blog/bootstrap-your-qcow-images-for-the-rackspace-public-cloud/).
+For a tutorial on this process, see [Bootstrap your QCOW images for the Rackspace Public Cloud](https://developer.rackspace.com/blog/bootstrap-your-qcow-images-for-the-rackspace-public-cloud/).
 This tutorial walks through the process of preparing a QEMU Copy on Write (QCOW) image and converting it to the VHD format so that